NNibres/9th-Level-Counter-Spell/README.md

 6) Laravel Homestead: This tool is a great tool that contains pre-packaged vagrant box, which provides an environment for developing without requiring to install PHP, a web server, and any other server software tools on local machine, so it saves time, offer, and it is a great tool that contains tools needed for development.

-7) Dusk: This tool is used for application testing, it is based on the open source tools ChromeDriver and facebook Php-webdriver which makes it simple to use without the need to experience the long and intense procedure of setting up selenium.
+7) Dusk: This tool is used for application testing, it is based on the open source tools ChromeDriver and Facebook Php-webdriver which makes it simple to use without the need to experience the long and intense procedure of setting up selenium.

 | Role      | Group Members                                 |
 | ----------| ----------------------------------------------|